ec500-software-engineering/case-study-rashmi2383/README.md

 ### Public Reviews

-Although Scikit-learn is a popular machine learning library, I would like to present a public review of this library.
+Overall the scikit-learn consensus is positive and has a very large user base including many [famous companies](https://scikit-learn.org/stable/testimonials/testimonials.html).
+Listed below are the public views about this libaray:

-#### Pros
+#### Positive views

 - Scikit-learn has a good selection of algorithms It’s a fairly conservative project that’s pretty careful about avoiding scope creep and jumping on unproven algorithms, for reasons of maintainability and limited developer resources.
 - The modules are well-updated one, releasing updates several times a year.
 Users can also look forward to assistance from an international community, in case they have queries or if they hit snags in development using the module.
 - A documentation detailing the use of its API exists that users can access anytime on the website.
 This makes certain developers can implement machine learning algorithms offered by the tool seamlessly.

-#### Cons
+#### Negative views

 - Scikit-learn doesn’t support GPU acceleration for multiple reasons having to do with the complexity and the machine dependencies it would introduce.
 Then again, aside from neural networks, Scikit-learn has little need for GPU acceleration.
 - Scikit-learn’s implementation of MLP is expressly not intended for large-scale applications Scikit-learn does not cover are deep learning, reinforcement learning, graphical models, and sequence prediction.